Internship Programs through ASI

 Stipends and Allowances

 For a forty-hour work week, ASI negotiates a stipend to be paid to the Intern.
-It could be from $400 per week for undergraduate s to $500 per week for graduate students.
-Our experience is that agencies have different ways they compensate Interns especially those selected from outside their duty station.
-A travel allowance may be paid.
-In some cases, a housing stipend may be provided.
+A travel allowance and housing stipend may also be provided.

 ASI plans to extend its program for students to greater opportunities collaborating with institutions overseas through our network of ASI Fellows around the world, especially in Africa.